JTerwel/INT_WFC_reduction/README.md

 - redwfcflat.cl: IRAF script to reduce flat field images (As received from Ovidiu Vaduvescu)
 - redwfc.cl: IRAF script to reduce science images (As received from Ovidiu Vaduvescu)
 - Extract_photometry_and_retrieve_WCS.ipynb: Notebook containing a showcase of photometry extraction
+- Autophot.ipynb: Notebook to extract photometry from the reduced images automatically

 ### Sections of the reduction process & accessory files:
 #### - Image sorting & renaming: sort_observations.ipynb